posit-dev/rsconnect-python/README.md

 In these cases, you will need to delete the affected runtime caches using the `system caches delete` command.

-!!! warning
+> **Warning**

-    After deleting a cache, the first time affected content is visited, Connect will need to reconstruct its environment.
+> After deleting a cache, the first time affected content is visited, Connect
+> will need to reconstruct its environment.
 This can take a long time.
+To
-To mitigate this, you can use the [`content build`](#content-build) command to rebuild affected content ahead of time.
-You may want to do this just for high-priority content, or for all content.
+> mitigate this, you can use the [`content build`](#content-build) command to
+> rebuild affected content ahead of time.
+You may want to do this just for
+> high-priority content, or for all content.

 To delete a runtime cache, call the `system caches delete` command, specifying a Connect server, as well as the language (`-l, --language`), version (`-V,